chiffa/BioFlow/dev_log.rst

         - Either: link the 'part of collection' to all the 'molecular entity nodes'
         - Or: create 'abstract_interface'
         - Or: same
-    - Due to a number of inclusions (Collection part of Collection, ....), we are going to be using an "parse_type: identity" variable
+    - Due to a number of inclusions (Collection part of Collection, ....), we are going to introduce a "parse_type: refines"

 Current rewriting logic would involve:
     - TODO: Upon external insertion, insert as well the properties that might influence the